Sandra Gelbard MD

 Dr. Gelbard completed her undergraduate studies in Biochemistry at Brandeis University, where she spent 4 years performing basic research in the laboratory of Dr. K.C.
 Hayes.
 Her research focused on the effects of inflammation, cholesterol metabolism, and vitamin supplementation.
 It was their research that led to the development of Smart Balance products, which are now sold nationally.
 Through this experience, Dr. Gelbard gained deep insights into the effects of systemic inflammation and how this translates into the development of disease.

 Dr. Gelbard has been named a top internist for the past nine years by New York Magazine.
-She has been nominated for Castle Connolly Top Doctors, Super Doctors, NY Times Best Doctors, and received the Vitals’ Compassionate Doctor Award.
+She has been nominated for Castle Connolly Top Doctors, Super Doctors, and New York Times Best Doctors, and received the Vitals’ Compassionate Doctor Award.